 When you install View Agent on the parent virtual machine, select the View Composer Agent option.
 See Install View Agent on a Virtual Machine.

 To update View Agent in a large environment, you can use standard Windows update mechanisms such as Altiris, SMS, LanDesk, BMC, or other systems management software.
 You can also use the recompose operation to update View Agent.Note:

 Do not change the log on account for the VMware View Composer Guest Agent Server service in a parent virtual machine.
 By default, this is the Local System account.
 If you change this account, the linked clones created from the parent do not start.

-To deploy machines that run Windows 8 or Windows 7, configure a volume license key and activate the parent virtual machine's operating system with volume activation.
+To deploy Windows machines, configure a volume license key and activate the parent virtual machine's operating system with volume activation.
 See Activating Windows on Linked-Clone Virtual Machines.

-If the parent virtual machine runs Windows 7 or Windows 8, verify that you followed the best practices for optimizing the operating system.
-See Optimizing Windows 7 and Windows 8 for Linked-Clone Virtual Machines.
+Verify that you followed the best practices for optimizing the operating system.
+See Optimizing Windows for Linked-Clone Virtual Machines.

 Familiarize yourself with the procedure for disabling searching Windows Update for device drivers.
 See the Microsoft Technet article, "Disable Searching Windows Update for Device Drivers" at http://technet.microsoft.com/en-us/library/cc730606(v=ws.10).aspx.

 - Remove the DHCP lease on the parent virtual machine to avoid copying a leased IP address to the linked clones in the pool.